Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 \S 5.3 is devoted to showing termination of the procedure described in \S 5.2.
 We closely follow the beautiful and delicate argument recently developed by Benito-Villamayor, which analyzes the behavior of the monomial, the invariant $\mathrm{H}$, and the newton polygon of the constant term $a_{p^e}$ under blow ups.
 Their argument is an extension of the classical ideas of Abhyankar and Hironaka, but highly refined taking into consideration the condition that we are in the monomial case.
-Benito-Villamayor also uses ``a proof by contradiction'' in some part of their argument, assuming the existence of an infinite sequence of the procedure and then deriving a contradiction.
+Benito-Villamayor also uses ``a proof by contradiction'' in some part of their argument for termination of the procedure.
+That is to say, they derive a contradiction, assuming the existence of an infinite sequence of the procedure.
 Therefore, their argument is not effective.
 They also use some ``stratification'' of the configuration of the boundary divisors.
-We introduce some new and explicit invariant, which makes the termination argument effective and which allows us to eliminate the use of ``stratification'' from our argument.
+We introduce a new and explicit invariant, which makes the termination argument effective and which allows us to eliminate the use of ``stratification'' from our argument.